8 Superfoods To Best Support Your Mood & Energy Levels (Plus, How To Use Them)

-The ancient Maya of Central America are considered the first people to consume cocoa, which they called kakawa ("Food of the Gods").
+The ancient Maya of Central America are considered the first people to consume cocoa9, which they called kakawa ("Food of the Gods").
 This superfood was also revered in Mesoamerican society, where it was used medicinally in more than 150 ways before eventually making its way to Europe in the mid-1500s.
 Today you can find pure, unsweetened cacao powder in health food and grocery stores, as well as online.

 Health benefits of cacao powder.

 One of the most common medicinal uses of cacao over the past 500 years has been stimulating the nervous system.
-Theobromine in cacao has a stimulant effect that's gentler than that of caffeine (of which it also contains a small amount).
+Theobromine12 in cacao has a stimulant effect that's gentler than that of caffeine (of which it also contains a small amount).
 It's one option if you're trying to cut back on caffeine but still need an energy lift.

 Chocolate's reputation as a feel-good food is likely related to cacao's high magnesium content, which plays a role in both relaxation and energy production.
 Cacao also contains tryptophan, an essential amino acid associated with emotional well-being and relief from anxiety.
-And it boasts anandamide (aka the "bliss molecule"), a fat that binds to cannabinoid receptors in the brain to promote a pleasant feeling akin to that associated with hemp oil.*
+And it boasts anandamide (aka the "bliss molecule"), a fat that binds to cannabinoid receptors in the brain13 to promote a pleasant feeling akin to that associated with hemp oil.*